HRNS

 five improvised pieces for piano/Rhodes, drums and electronics

 TAWAZUN is Arabic for “balance” or “equilibrium” – not as a fixed state, but as a movement between chaos and calm.
 Our new record lives in that space: five improvised pieces for piano/Rhodes, drums and electronics, moving in and out of that tension.
+Each track title points to a different facet of that movement

 TAWAZUN was released digitally on 13 February 2026 and is available on all major streaming platforms, as well as a limited 10″ vinyl edition via Bandcamp.